-How often do I need to change my filters?
+- How often should I clean or change my filters?

 Humidity is a problem in many areas.
 The best way to control excessive humidity is to have a system that runs longer at lower speeds.
 Variable speed air handling equipment runs at very low speeds, which keeps that air circulating against the cooling coil and removes much more moisture than conventional systems.
 At these low speeds, the variable speed motor uses much less electricity than conventional motors.

-What sized system do I need for my home?
+- What size system do I need for my home?

 There are many things that determine the size (capacity) system your home requires.
 Some of these include square footage to be cooled, climate, humidity, number of windows, insulation factors, which direction your home faces, heat producing appliances and even the number of people living in the home.
 Butler can do an energy analysis on your home and help you decide what your particular needs are for your lifestyle.

 - What is a MERV rating on an air filter?

 MERV stands for Minimum Efficiency Reporting Value.
 Or in English, “how effective is your air filter?”
 MERV ratings range from 1-16.
 The higher the MERV rating on a filter, the fewer dust particles and other contaminants can pass through it.
 The American Society of Heating, Refrigerating and Air-Conditioning Engineers designed the MERV scale to represent a filter’s worst possible performance at removing particles .3 to 10 microns in size.